FOSSEE/sdes-stscripts/Latex/Latex1/latex_install_script.rst

 ..
+Objectives
+.. ----------

+..
+At the end of this tutorial, you will

+..
+1. Install LaTeX on your computer.
+.. #.
+Learn how to install a plug-in for a TeX editor.
+.. #.
+Configure the TeX editor with the LaTeX plug-in.
+.. #.
+Useful information on some LaTeX packages.
+.. #.
+Compile a TeX file to pdf.

+..
 Prerequisites
 .. -------------

 ..
 1. You'll need a TeX distribution.
-...
+...#.
 A good text editor and a DVI or PDF viewer.
-...
+...#.
 Updated Linux distribution as Operating System.
-...
+...#.
 Working internet connection (for installation over the network).

 ..
+Author              : Kiran Isukapatla < kiran [at] fossee [dot] in >
-Author:		Kiran Isukapatla < kiran [at] fossee [dot] in >
+   Internal Reviewer   : Kiran Isukapatla < kiran [at] fossee [dot] in >
-..
-Internal Reviewer:
-..
-Check-list OK?:	<put date stamp here, if OK>
+   External Reviewer   :
+   Langauge Reviewer   :
+   Checklist OK?       : 25-Feb-2012

 --------
 Script